 DIGITAL PARENTING MAGAZINE

-CHILDREN 8 AND OVER
+GAMES/VIDEOS FOR CHILDREN 8 AND OVER

-Thinkyouknow website - If you are 8 and over visit the Cyber Cafe click here
+Thinkyouknow website - click here

 Come in to find the latest information on the sites you like to visit, mobiles and new technology.
 Find out what’s good, what’s not and what you can do about it.
 If you look after young people there’s an area for you too – with resources you can use in the classroom, at home or just to get with it.
 Most importantly, there’s also a place which anyone can use to report if they feel uncomfortable or worried about someone they are chatting to online.
 All the information here is brought to you by the team at the Child Exploitation and Online Protection (CEOP) Centre.
 We hope you like it!